 Mandaluyong Metro Manila, Philippines Travel Guide

 Mandaluyong, an urban city, has no protected natural areas directly.
-The Philippines, however, is rich in biodiversity with numerous national parks and marine sanctuaries.
+The Philippines, however, is rich in biodiversity with numerous parks and protected areas marine sanctuaries.

 Waste management in Metro Manila has a challenge.
 Minimize your waste, avoid single-use plastics, and dispose of trash responsibly in designated bins.

-Metro Manila may encounter water scarcity.
+Metro Manila may encounter shortage of water.
 Be mindful of water usage in hotels; take shorter showers, turn off taps, and report leaks.

 Integrate environmental awareness into your travel decisions.